Financial-Times/origami/README.md

 o-viewport
 ==========

-Utility for moderating listeners for browser events on window
+Utility for moderating listeners for browser events on window and normalizing viewport properties across browsers.

-*Note: within the module and in the documentation below `orientation` is used instead of `orientationchange`, but the actual browser event listened to is `orientationchange`*
+*Note: within the module's API and in the documentation below `orientation` is used instead of `orientationchange`, but the actual browser event listened to is `orientationchange`*

 ## Methods